Thursday, June 28, 2012

 But Tony Cliff's contribution to both the worker's movement, Marxist theory and the various political organisations around the globe, that, like the SWP continue to fight for socialist politics was an important one.

 Cliff was born in 1917 to a Jewish family in Palestine.
 Early in his life he was branded a "communist" by a teacher for asking why there were no Arabs in his class.
 In his teens he became attracted to radical politics, and joined small revolutionary organisations influenced by Trotskyist ideas.
 One of the most interesting chapters of Ian Birchall's biography is this section on Cliff's early life.
-In part this is because for most socialists in the UK, or indeed much of the world, being active is not about clandestine politics.
-In part however because Birchall has managed to unearth a great deal about Cliff's early life.
-Only a handful of those who knew him then, certainly his fellow activists remain alive.
+In part this is because for most socialists in the UK, or indeed much of the world, being active is not about clandestine politics but mostly because Birchall has managed to unearth a great deal about Cliff's early life.
+Only a handful of those who knew him then remain alive.
 It's testimony to his personality that they all, even when their politics have radically changed, remember him with warmth and affection.

 Coming to the UK Cliff joined the small Trotskyist movement.
 His commitment to building organisations was clear, but so was his desire to both understand Marxist theory and apply it to the world around him.
 For me, his key theory, State Capitalism, seemed obvious.
 I'd been brought up by a German mother, who'd watched the wall being built and we heard the stories of families divided and repressed by the East German state.
 But in the post-war period, when Russia still loomed as a socialist alternative to western capitalism, a Marxist theory that argued that this was not genuine socialism and nor was it the "degenerated" socialist state that Leon Trotsky had described, was a shock to many.
 Today these arguments might seem of the order of counting angels on a pin, but the clarity of such politics was crucial in enabling Cliff to build a core of activists and thinkers who went on to build the forerunners of the SWP.